threedaymonk/htmlbeautifier/README.md

 * Indents after opening HTML elements
 * Outdents before closing elements
 * Collapses multiple whitespace
-* Indents after block-opening embedded Ruby (if, do etc.)
+* Indents after block-opening embedded Ruby or Elixir (if, do etc.)
-* Outdents before closing Ruby blocks
+* Outdents before closing Ruby or Elixir blocks
 * Outdents elsif and then indents again
 * Indents the left-hand margin of JavaScript and CSS blocks to match the indentation level of the code